Vega-daniel/Predicting_personality/README.md

 > $H_0$: there is no difference in the average amount of questions asked between INTP and INFP.

-Our question concerns population averages (is INTP's question average different than INTJ, INFJ and INFP).
+Our question concerns population averages (is INTP's question/post average different than INTJ, INFJ and INFP).
 Our measurements are sample averages, which, from the central limit theorem, we know are approximately normally distributed given the population average

 $$ \text{Sample average of INTP's questions} \sim Normal \left( \mu_T, \sqrt{\frac{\sigma^2_T}{1304}} \right) $$
 $$ \text{Sample average of INTJ's questions} \sim Normal \left( \mu_J, \sqrt{\frac{\sigma^2_J}{1091}} \right) $$
 $$ \text{Sample average of INFJ's questions} \sim Normal \left( \mu_F, \sqrt{\frac{\sigma^2_F}{1470}} \right) $$
 $$ \text{Sample average of INFP's questions} \sim Normal \left( \mu_P, \sqrt{\frac{\sigma^2_P}{1832}} \right) $$

-If we are willing to assume that the Questions posted by INTP are independent from the other personalities, then we can compress the importnat information into one normal distribution
+If we are willing to assume that the Questions posted by INTP are independent from the other personalities, then we can compress the important information into one normal distribution

 $$ \text{Difference in sample averages} \sim Normal \left( \mu_T - \mu_J, \sqrt{\frac{\sigma^2_T}{1304} + \frac{\sigma^2_J}{1091}} \right) $$
 $$ \text{Difference in sample averages} \sim Normal \left( \mu_T - \mu_F, \sqrt{\frac{\sigma^2_T}{1304} + \frac{\sigma^2_F}{1470}} \right) $$